Updated: November 09, 2022

 - Save money, time, and labor over the season

 - Getting bounty harvest

 - Getting risk-free crop

 - Making quality garden soil

-There are some common types of soil structures you will notice when preparing the soil.
+You will notice some common types of soil structures when preparing the soil.

 - contain large particles

 - unable to hold water and soil moisture